Vasco Cordeiro: Career

 He returned to the Azores in 1995, and began to practice law, while at the same time beginning his role in the Juventude Socialista (Socialist Youth).
 He campaigned door-to-door in 1996, where he quickly built an empathy with the people.

 With a post-graduate degree in Regional Law (achieved through a partnership between the University of the Azores and the Faculty of Law, at the University of Lisbon), Cordeiro served as legal counsel for the Associação de Jovens Agricultores Micaelenses (São Miguel Association of Agricultural Youth) between 1998 and 2001.
 He completed a dissertation on the A Dissolução dos Órgãos de Governo Próprio das Regiões Autónomas (The Dissolution of Government Bodies in the Autonomous Regions) (1998), before beginning an internship with the Portuguese Order of Lawyers, producing a dissertation on Breves Notas sobre a Deontologia Profissional do Advogado (Brief Notes on the Profession Ethics of Lawyers).
 He continued his legal practice between 1995 and 2003, supplementing it with teaching 11th Grade Philosophy at the Escola Secundária Antero de Quental (Antero de Quental Secondary School), in Ponta Delgada.

-Meanwhile, he became the president of the JS-A (Juventude Socialista Açoriano) between 1997 and 1999, assuming in 1996 a place in the Regional Legislature of the Azores.
+Meanwhile, he became the president of the JS-A (Juventude Socialista Açoriana) between 1997 and 1999, assuming in 1996 a place in the Regional Legislature of the Azores.
 He led the PS in the assembly from November 2000 until December 2003.
 At this date he abandoned his work as legal counsel and substituted Ricardo Rodrigues, who resigned following the Farfalha scandal, in the Secretary of Agriculture and Fishing.
-The following year, he exercised the functions of Regional Secretary for the Presidency, during the 9th Regional Government of the Azores, and responsible for the Economy portfolio during the fourth government of Carlos César.
+The following year, he exercised the functions of Regional Secretary for the Presidency, during the 9th Regional Government of the Azores, and was responsible for the Economy portfolio during the fourth government of Carlos César.

-In the 2012 regional election, he was elected with more votes and deputies then his predecessor in 1996, when the PS defeated the 20-year Social Democratic government of Mota Amaral.
+In the 2012 regional election, he was elected with more votes and deputies than his predecessor in 1996, when the PS defeated the 20-year Social Democratic government of Mota Amaral.